-Finding 1: MD DHS does not properly maintain exempt retailer agreements and ensure they contain the minimum required content
+Finding 1: MA DTA does not properly maintain exempt retailer agreements and ensure they contain the minimum required content

 We identified non-compliance with 7 CFR §274.3, Retailer Management.
-We selected a sample of 13 exempt retailer agreements that were active during the scope period October 1, 2016 through September 30, 2017.
-We noted non-compliance with six exempt retailer agreements.
-Specifically, two agreements did not contain the minimum required content; and four agreements were not available for review within the requested timeframes.
+We selected a sample of 36 exempt retailer agreements7 that were active during the scope period of October 1, 2016 through September 30, 2017.
+We noted non-compliance with 16 exempt retailer agreements.
+Specifically, 15 agreements did not contain the minimum required content; and 1 agreement was not available for our review within the requested timeframe.

 Federal law requires that State agencies shall keep such records as may be necessary to determine program compliance, and records shall be available for inspection and audit at any reasonable time.
 Federal regulations require that State agencies enter into an agreement with each authorized exempt retailer.
-These agreements are for retailers who, due to the nature of their business or clientele, receive free point-of-sale equipment to process Electronic Benefits Transfer (EBT) card transactions.
+These agreements are for retailers who, due to the nature of their business or clientele, receive free point-of-sale equipment from the State to process Electronic Benefits Transfer (EBT) card transactions.
 Thus, the retailers are exempt from the equipment purchase, or are "exempt retailers."
 The exempt retailers include farmer's markets, military commissaries, and similar organizations.
 The regulations also require that the retailer agreement describe the terms and conditions of participation in the SNAP EBT system, and include specified minimum requirements.

-The retailer agreements were maintained by the MD DHS' EBT contractor.
+The retailer agreements were maintained by the MA DTA's EBT contractor.
 The retailer agreements carry over from year to year and many of the samples we tested were executed several years ago.

-On February 9, 2018, we requested MD DHS and its EBT contractor provide our test sample of 13 exempt retailer agreements for inspection by close of business February 12, 2018.
-On February 23, 2018, we received 2 of the executed agreements, and set a firm deadline of March 2, 2018 for the remaining 11 agreements.
-On March 2, 2018, we
+On March 2, 2018, we requested that MA DTA and its EBT contractor provide our test sample of 36 exempt retailer agreements for inspection by close of business March 7, 2018.
+On March 7, 2018, we received 29 of the executed agreements, and set a firm deadline of March 16, 2018 for the remaining 7 agreements.
+On March 15, 2018, we

-&lt;sup>7 The population of exempt retailer agreements that were in effect during the scope period was 71.
+7 The population of exempt retailer agreements that were in effect during the scope period was 379.

-&lt;sup>8 Food and Nutrition Act of 2008, (As amended through Public Law 113-79 (also known as the Agriculture Act of 2014)), §2020 - Administration (a) (3) (B) (i), 2014.
+8 Food and Nutrition Act of 2008, (As amended through Public Law 113-79 (also known as the Agriculture Act of 2014)), §2020 - Administration (a) (3) (B) (i), 2014.

-&lt;sup>9 7 CFR §274.3 (c) (1, 2, 3, and 4), 2011.
+9 7 CFR §274.3 (c), 2011

-received seven additional exempt retailer agreements.
-However, as of March 8, 2018, the final date of our fieldwork, we had not received the four outstanding agreements.
+received six additional exempt retailer agreements.
+However, after we had concluded our fieldwork, we had not received the last outstanding agreement.

-The EBT contractor informed us that most of the agreements were at an off-site archive for storage, and that attributed to delays in submitting the agreements.
+The EBT contractor informed us that most of the agreements were at an off-site archive for storage, which conributed to delays in submitting the agreements.
 Specifically, the boxes with the relevant agreements had to be identified, transferred to the EBT contractor's location, and then provided to us for review.
+The EBT Contractor could not locate the one missing agreement.

-For two of the nine exempt retailer agreements reviewed, we noted that the agreements were missing minimum required content.
-The EBT contractor sends the retailer a contract packet that contains various required sections/templates/signature pages, etc. For example, some of the required content includes: Retailer Settlement Authorization Form, the EBT Equipment Rider, IRS Form W-9, Retailer Agreement EBT Program Form, etc.).
-Both retailer agreements did not contain the following required items:
+For 15 of the remaining 35 exempt retailer agreements reviewed, we noted that the agreements were missing minimum required content.
+The EBT contractor sends the retailer a contract packet that contains various required sections/templates/signature pages, etc. For example, some of the required content includes: Retailer Settlement Authorization Form, the EBT Equipment Rider, IRS Form W-9, Retailer Agreement EBT Program Form.
+The missing content for the retailer agreements varied, but examples included: